 Memorial Day weekend is the unofficial kickoff of summer.
-With the more relaxed guidelines for Covid-19 from Centers for Disease Controls (CDC) families and friends will get together for backyard cookouts and other celebrations for this Memorial Day.
+Families and friends will get together for backyard cookouts and other celebrations this Memorial Day.

 Memorial Day is much more than a time of celebration.
 Memorial Day is a federal holiday when we remember those fallen warriors who lost their lives for the country.